lystep-kent/KSU_spatial_data_sci_R_StephensAssignments/final_project/final_project_spec.md

 6. Preliminary or sample data
 7. Any preliminary work (strongly encouraged)

-If you are having difficulty developing your own research question(s) and data, I have a list of candidate questions you may use as inspiration.
+If you are having difficulty developing your own research question(s) and data, I have a list of candidate questions you may use as inspiration. (see the research_question_inspiration file in this GitHub directory)

+Other details:

+- 1-2 pages, inclusive of figures
+- Microsoft Word document or PDF
+- 1-inch margins
+- Font: Times New Roman, size 12, 1.5 spacing or less
+- Cite all sources using a standard referencing format (e.g., Chicago, APA, your favorite journal).
+However, you may NOT use an end note style.

 ## Deliverable 2: in-class project update (25 points)